JHarrison89/sidekiq-scraper-tailwind/README.md

 #### TODO:
+* Create a skeleton job to show that sidekiq is working
+* > Follow up with a web scraper in a later commit

+* Set up Procfile

 * Clean up `config.include FactoryBot::Syntax::Methods`

-* Set up Procfile